gs-gs/ha-igl-trade_portal/DEV.md

 * update OA_NOTARY_CONTRACT to some correct value (which should be supplied with the bucket/queue from the previous point)

-## Test coverage

-To run the tests, check your test coverage, and generate an HTML coverage report (inside the Django docker container):

-    $ coverage run -m pytest
-    $ coverage html
-    $ open htmlcov/index.html

-## Running tests
+## Tests

+Inside the Django docker container:

-  $ py.test (from the inside of the django container)
+  $ py.test
   $ flake8
   $ bandit -r trade_portal

 The helper pytest.sh will run unittests, mypy check and flake8 check.
+Coverage is also updated each test run.

 ### Translations